 We really don’t think about scores when we make our wines and we frankly are surprised when our wines are awarded good numerical scores by critics.
 We are more interested in the text of the review.
 We especially love it when reviewers include words like “raucous,” “crunchy,” “nervy” or “quirky” when describing our wines.
 If you want highly refined and polished, keep moving.
 No overdubbing, no remixing!

 Some years it is difficult to predict the weather.
 Weather is very important in this business.
 We pick for flavor – we don’t make a habit of taking juice to the lab for testing before we’ve picked.
-Sometimes the wine might benefit from the addition of water, sugar or acids.
+Sometimes the wine might benefit from adjustments.
 Generally speaking, when working with a quality site that consistently produces balanced fruit such adjustments should be rare.
-However, we feel water, sugar and acid additions are less interventionist than adjustments that alter the flavor elements and true character of the wine.
+However, we feel certain flavorless adjustments are less interventionist than adjustments that alter the flavor elements and true character of the wine.
 We only make adjustments we feel are necessary.
 This means we’re prepared to accept potential alcohol between 12.5 and 15 percent.
 We try to farm so that our wines won’t need additions of acid, but we don’t rule that out because it really can make all the difference between a wine that is great and a wine that is unstable or “meh.”
 We really aren’t so dogmatic that we’ll go producing wines that won’t sell – it’s hard enough selling sound wines that taste great.
 Still, we never, ever attempt to transform a warm vintage wine such that it is indistinguishable from our cooler vintages.
-We did need small additions of acid 2009 and 2012, and we added a little bit of sucrose (cane sugar) to a couple fermenters in 2010 and 2011.
-We dry farm our vineyard, but so far we haven’t felt our fruit would benefit from additions of water (aka “post-harvest irrigation”).
+We did need small additions of acid to some fermenters in some of the warmer vintages.
+In cooler vintages (e.g., 2010 and 2011), we added a little bit of sucrose (cane sugar) to a couple fermenters to ensure a complete fermentation.

 We do add sulfites to stabilize the wines; this is especially important when taking such a hands-off approach in the cellar.
 When we make sulfur additions it is always sparingly.